sdwheeler/seanonit/content/docs/07-crescendo/slide08.md

 ### Updating your module

 You should never try to edit the module (`.PSM1`) file created by Crescendo.
-If you need to make changes, change the source files and configurations, then re-export the module.
+If you need to make changes, edit the source files and configurations, then re-export the module.

 > [!WARNING]
-> `Export-CrescendoModule` recreates the module manifest.
-Any custom changes you have made to the
+> By default, `Export-CrescendoModule` recreates the module manifest.
+Any custom changes you have
-> manifest will be lost.
-You can use the **NoClobberManifest** parameter to prevent overwriting the
+> made to the manifest will be lost.
+You can use the **NoClobberManifest** parameter to prevent
-> manifest.
-However, if you have added new cmdlets, you will need to add them to the manifest
+> overwriting the manifest.
+However, if you have added new cmdlets, you will need to add them to the
-> manually.
+> manifest manually.

 ## Finding Crescendo modules